karemthabet/Deeni-Spiritual-Flutter-App/README.md

-# 🌙 Deeni – Islamic Flutter App
+# 🌙 Deeni – Spiritual Flutter App

-**Deeni** is a beautifully designed Islamic app developed with **Flutter**, aiming to support Muslims in their daily spiritual practices.
-Whether you're reading the Quran, listening to the radio, or remembering Allah through Dhikr — **Deeni** is here to strengthen your connection with your faith.
+**Deeni** is a beautifully crafted app developed with **Flutter**, designed to support your daily spiritual journey.
+Whether you're reading sacred texts, listening to peaceful recitations, or engaging in remembrance — **Deeni** helps you stay connected to your values and inner peace.

 ---

 ## 📱 Features

-- 📖 **The Holy Quran**
+- 📖 **Quran Reader**
   Read the Quran with a clean, user-friendly interface.

-- 🕌 **Dhikr (Remembrance of Allah)**
+- 🕌 **Daily Remembrance (Dhikr)**
-  Includes daily morning & evening Azkar and general supplications.
+  Includes morning & evening Azkar and uplifting supplications.

-- 📻 **Quran Radio**
+- 📻 **Spiritual Radio**
-  Stream Quran recitations 24/7 directly from the app.
+  Stream recitations and reflections 24/7 directly from the app.

-- 📜 **Hadith Collection**
+- 📜 **Wisdom & Hadith**
-  Browse and read authentic Hadiths from trusted sources.
+  Browse and read authentic narrations and spiritual insights.

 - 🌓 **Dark Mode**
   Relax your eyes with a beautifully styled dark mode.